-The Northern Lights are breathtaking…and elusive.
-Follow these tips to increase the chances you will see Mother Nature’s glorious display.
+The northern lights are breathtaking…and elusive.
+Follow these tips to increase the chances you'll see Mother Nature's glorious display.

-The Northern Lights, or Aurora Borealis, is one of Mother Nature’s most spectacular sights.
+The northern lights, or aurora borealis, are one of Mother Nature's most spectacular sights.
 The northern half of Iceland, close to the Arctic Circle, is one of the best places to see this nightly show.
-Keep an eye on the Aurora Service forecast, an all-volunteer group of Northern Lights fans who report sightings and areas of likely activity.
-You can even sign up to be texted alerts as much as an hour ahead of expected Northern Lights activity.
+Keep an eye on the Aurora Service forecast, an all-volunteer group of northern lights fans who report sightings and areas of likely activity.
+You can even sign up to receive text alerts as much as an hour ahead of expected northern lights activity.

-During this time of year, the skies are usually clearer and darker, clouds fewer, and temperatures MUCH colder.
+During this time of year, the skies are usually clearer and darker, clouds are fewer, and temperatures are MUCH colder.
 The lights are known to come in groups of nights.
 They may appear for two or three nights and then fail to show for the next two or three.
-If you travel to northern Iceland during the Polar nights, in the days around the winter solstice in December, it’s possible that you might even see the Northern Lights at midday.
+If you travel to northern Iceland during the Polar nights, in the days around the winter solstice in December, it's possible that you might even see the northern lights at midday.

-Urban centers like Reykjavik have all-night streetlights and light pollution from cars and homes at night.
-The skies must be clear and totally dark to get the best views of the Northern Lights.
-At the very least, head a few miles outside of the city to find clearer skies, or drive 3 hours away to the remote town of Thórsmörk and stay overnight in a volcano hut (read more about it here).
-Even better, book a tour that will take you miles out to sea on a two hour boat ride ensuring an undisturbed view of this amazing natural sight.
+Urban centers like Reykjavík have all-night streetlights and light pollution from cars and homes at night.
+The skies must be clear and totally dark to get the best views of the northern lights.
+At the very least, head a few miles outside the city to find clearer skies, or drive three hours away to the remote town of Thórsmörk and stay overnight in a volcano hut (read more about it here).
+Even better, book a tour that will take you miles out to sea on a two-hour boat ride, ensuring an undisturbed view of this amazing natural sight.

 Plan your trip to Iceland